Wednesday, August 24th, 2022, 1200-1820

 21.3 miles (plus 1.5 town), Gain 2850′, Loss 5780′, elevation 2050′

 I took it kind of easy in the morning and didn’t make it to the ranger station until 10 am.
 Luckily things went well and it took me only about half an hour to get the permits I needed.
 It was much easier doing it in person.
 Sometimes it’s challenging to plan for travel along the beach section, because of limited tide windows.
-But I got lucky with low tides around 8 am, meaning I had ideal conditions from 6 am through noon each day.
+But I got lucky with low tides around 8 to 9 am, meaning I had ideal conditions from 6 am through noon each day.
 I went with a pretty conservative beach itinerary of 3 nights and days but it sounded like the park allowed some flexibility in campsites (provided you paid for them).
 The ranger was dubious of my plan to hike over 20 miles to the hot springs on this day, but went along with it anyway.
 Clearly he’d dealt with thru-hikers and their crazy plans before.

 It was a good reminder about being friendly and helpful, because you just never know when the favor will be returned.
 As I crawled into the back of their mini van, sitting next to one of the 3 adorable little girls, I had an idea about how I could repay them.
 With my veteran card, I get free entry into National Parks….which is just what I did for the whole family.
 I didn’t feel too bad about the park not getting an entrance fee since I’d already dropped close to $70 on permits.
 It was a nice ride too, as we chatted about good day hikes in the park and all the marathons that Katie had done, including Boston.
 What an awesome mom!